lukereding/book_notes/guides_for/meetings.md

 ### only invite necessary participants

 Identify only the people you need to achieve the goal of the meeting and invite only those people.
-If the goal of the meeting is clear, partipants should never be 'optional': they're either required or not.
+If the goal of the meeting is clear, participants should never be 'optional': they're either required or not.
 For each additional person added to a meeting over seven people, effectiveness decision-making decreases by ~10%.

 ### don't allocate too much time